nshiab/simple-data-analysis/README.md

 // the creation of this SimpleDB instance and its last operation. const sdb = new SimpleDB({ cacheVerbose: true, logDuration: true })

-const provinces = sdb.newTable("provinces")
+const fires = sdb.newTable("fires")

-// We cache this step with a ttl of 60 seconds.
+// We cache these steps with a ttl of 60 seconds.
 // On the first run, the data will be fetched
 // and stored in the hidden folder .sda-cache.
 // If you rerun the script less than 60 seconds